Another's Choices, Another's Sin - Why must I suffer?

-It did not take long for me to realize, my fiancé and I did not share this value.
-In fact, at one of our marriage counseling appointments, when asked what potential problems we saw, my response was: “He likes to spend money.
+When I met the man who was to become my husband, I was in pretty good shape financially having no debt but my college loan.
+It did not take long for me to realize, my fiancé and I did not share this financial value or approach.
+In fact, at one of our pre-marital counseling appointments, when asked what potential martial problems we saw could arise, my response was simply: “He likes to spend money.
 I like to save it.”

 The Debt Snowball